cyyynthia/image-bench/README.md

 libs faster 🚀

 ## What is benchmarked?
+For now I'm focusing on image resize performance, but I'll also add to the suite some other operations to have a complete:tm: benchmark.

 ## But benchmark for X is unfair!
 If you feel the results for a specific library are biased because of some mistakes in the code used for benchmarking,